 They really are a godsend if you ever get sick.

-And when you think that they do this over long shifts day and night for very little pay then it makes them even more remarkable.
+And when you think that they do this over long shifts day and night for very little pay, then it makes them even more remarkable.

 As it's such a tireless job that must be both physically and emotionally draining for them.

-However, as many patients give their nurses chocolate and candy you may want to mix it up a bit with one of the following gift ideas instead.
+However, as many patients give their nurses chocolate and candy, you may want to mix it up a bit with one of the following gift ideas instead.

-2. Baked Goods
+2. Delicious Baked Goods

-And nurses are no different.
+Well nurses are no different.

 As these will taste even better (we hope!) knowing that you've put so much time and effort into making them.

-3. Bagels, Smoked Salmon & Cream Cheese
+3. Bagels With Smoked Salmon & Cream Cheese

 So, another great gift idea is to bring them in some freshly baked bagels with plenty of smoked salmon and cream cheese to go around.